sb-ai-lab/Stalactite/docs/quickstart.rst

 Quickstart on Stalactite
 ======================================

-Stalactite framework already implements several training algorithm in a federated learning fashion.
+Stalactite framework already implements several training algorithms in a federated learning fashion.
 Here we provide examples of launching local and distributed experiments.

 Requirements